-Builders Line: Created for general contractors or builders constructing or renovating commercial or residential buildings.
-It is used to subsidize direct labor-and material costs, where the building project functions as the collateral.
+Made for general contractors or builders constructing or renovating commercial or residential buildings.
+It helps to subsidize direct labor-and material costs, where the building project functions as the collateral.
 Loan or revolving are offered.

-You can get approved for up to $350,000.
+You can get approval for up to $350,000.
 Interest rates differ, with SBA allowing banks to charge as much as 6.5% over their base rate.
 Loans above $25,000 will necessitate collateral.

 Unlike with SBA, many of them don’t necessitate good bank or business credit approval.
 Nearly all of these sorts of programs require two years’ of tax returns.
 Tax returns MUST show a profit.
 Rates can vary from 7% or greater and loan amounts range from $25,000 into the millions.

 Loan amounts are frequently based upon the revenues and/or profits shown on the tax returns.
 At times lenders may want other financials including a profit and loss statement, balance sheets, and income statements.

 Merchant cash advances have quickly turned into the most popular way to get financing, in large part as a result of the effortless qualification process.
 Companies with $10,000 in earnings can get approval, with the business owner having scores as low as 500.
 Some sources have now even begun to offer credit lines that go with their loans.